Sermons of Laurence Sterne: Publications

 Forty-five of Sterne's sermons have been published.
 Two were published as pamphlets shortly after their delivery while Sterne was an obscure rural clergyman, in 1747 and 1750.
 The others were written for a local audience of parishioners in Yorkshire over the course of a long clerical career, and then revised after the fact, possibly in some haste, to capitalize on his success as a novelist.
 These collected sermons were published in three installments across seven volumes: volumes I and II in 1760, volumes III and IV in 1766, and volumes V, VI, and VII posthumously in 1769.

 Individual sermons

 Sterne's first known publication is the sermon "The Case of Elijah and the Widow of Zerephath, consider'd", which was published as a pamphlet in 1747.
 It was first preached as a charitable fund-raiser at St Michael le Belfrey, York on Good Friday of that year, successfully raising £64.
 The publication, printed in York and sold there and in London for six pence, was less successful; Sterne later wrote that it "was read by very few."
-It was also included as the fifth sermon in his first collection.
+It was also included as the fifth sermon in his first book collection.

 Three years later, he published a second pamphlet containing the sermon "Abuses of Conscience".
 The sermon was preached at York Minster on 29 July 1750 and published two weeks later; Sterne later wrote that it too "could find neither readers nor purchasers".
-It also appeared in his novel Tristram Shandy and his second sermon collection.
+It also appeared in his novel Tristram Shandy and his second book collection.